phasefactor/VMSMonster/README.md

 As far as I can see, no further requirements are stated anywhere in the codebase.
 Although the author says that he would love to hear from anyone who gets the code running.

+## Bonus Files
+- An [alternate source](./bonus/monster.tar.gz) for the original Monster code.

+  Found in the [MudBytes.net](https://www.mudbytes.net/files/766) file repository; contains the same license in the README.
+- A copy of the [University of Buffalo's Monster](./bonus/ub_vms_monster.zip) descendant mentioned by Skrenta.

+  Found on [Matt McGlincy's GitHub](https://github.com/mcglincy/ub_vms_monster); contains no license information.

 [^1]: [Fandom - MUD Wiki --- Monster (game)](https://mud.fandom.com/wiki/Monster_(game))